Sanjay Nayak: Records

 Sanjay Nayak is nominated for the Limca Book of World Records for making censor of two films Dil Tate Deichi and Sasura Ghara Jindabad of the same director, same producer, same actor and same cameraman on the same day.
 Nayak directed the two films which were produced by Uttam Chand Jain under his production house Top Films.
 Sabyasachi was the hero of these two movies.
 The cameraman was S. Ranjan.
 Such a record is unique and is believed first of its kind in world cinema.

 In 2003, 2005 and 2008, 3 of his films released in each year which is a record in Indian cinema.
 Nayak has directed actor and MP Siddhanta Mahapatra continuously in 8 movies and has worked with him in 12 films in total.

 Skills

 Sanjay Nayak is best known for his experiments in movies.
-He experimented with a hand in his very first movie Rakhi Bandhili Mo Rakhiba Mana which was completely new and fresh in Oriya films then.
+He experimented with a hand in his first movie Rakhi Bandhili Mo Rakhiba Mana.
 He presented 100 scorpions in his 2nd movie Rahichi Rahibi Tori Pain.
-It was again the work of a wonderful graphic.
 Then in Dharmara Heba Jaya and Tate Mo Rana he experimented with the leading male character.
 In Dharamara Heba Jaya, actor Siddhant Mohapatra portrayed the character of the blind while in Tate Mo Rana he portrayed the character of a soul when his character comes back even after his death.
-In both these films, his looks have experimented.
 He experimented with a dog in Babu I love You, with a cow and sheep in To Bina Mo Kahani Adha, with the skeleton in De Maa Shakti De, with magic in To Payeen Nebi Mu Sahe Janama.